martin-papy/qdrant-loader/docs/users/detailed-guides/mcp-server/cursor-integration.md

 # Install if missing
 pip install qdrant-loader-mcp-server

-# Check PATH
-echo $PATH

-# Use full path in configuration
+# Use full path in Cursor configuration
 {
-  "command": "/path/to/venv/bin/mcp-qdrant-loader",
+  "command": "/path/to/venv/bin/mcp-qdrant-loader"
-  ...
 }
 ```